 int_scalar = 2

-call map%map_entry( [int_scalar], other, conflict)
+call map%map_entry( [int_scalar], dummy, conflict)

 if (.not. conflict) then

-call map%get_other_data( [int_scalar], other)
+call map%get_other_data( [int_scalar], data)

 else